rba100/aipipe/README.md

 }
 ```

-The 'code block' flag `--cb` is best for when you want something specifically formatted, rather than just for you to read yourself.
+The 'code block' flag `-c` is best for when you want something specifically formatted, rather than just for you to read yourself.
 Without it the LLM might write "Sure, here's your thing..." which you might not want to pipe into another application.

 ### Options